 - Teva Sandals (his & hers): When it’s hot, we pretty much wear these shoes whenever we’re not hiking.
 Not only are the comfortable and rugged enough to walk for miles comfortable (yes, you can even hike in them!) but they also double as water shoes.
 They say strapped tightly to your feet in the water and are perfect for adventure sports like canyoning or rafting.
 Plus, they’re lightweight, durable, and cute!

-- AllBirds Slip-On Shoes (His & hers): For days when you don’t want to wear your hiking shoes or your sandals, these are the perfect everyday travel shoe.
+- AllBirds Walking Shoes (His & hers): For days when you don’t want to wear your hiking shoes or your sandals, these are the perfect everyday travel shoe.
 They’re lightweight and breathable, perfect for hot weather – and the sole is made from merino, which means it takes a lot for them to get smelly and you don’t need to wear them with socks!
 These are the shoes we typically wear on city days and travel days.
+For more information about these shoes, head to our detailed Allbirds Tree Skippers review.

 With those three shoes stuffed into your suitcase (don’t worry, they’ll fit) you’ll be more than covered for all your adventures!